angelicahoyss/image-board/README.md

 ## Overview

-Instagram-inspired, single-page application built with Vue.js where anyone can upload an image of their choosing, add a title and description and comment on images.
+Instagram-like single-page application built with Vue.js where anyone can upload an image of their choosing, add a title and description and comment on images.

 ## Technology